jesari-git/tt10_larva-jarias/docs/info.md

 ## How it works

 This project includes a RISC-V CPU (LaRVa) with a serial port and a few more peripherals.
 Memory has to be provided externally.
 An included bootloader allows the execution of programs loaded through the serial port.
+(See TinyTlaRVa.pdf file)

 ## How to test